lukerbs/ScriptMonkey/README.md

   scriptmonkey --ask "How do I organize this project better?" --tree
   ```

-  The `--tree` flag will include a tree representation of the current working directory (up to 6 levels deep, excluding common large folders) in the context for your question.
+  The `--tree` flag will include a tree representation of the current working directory in the context for your question.
 This is particularly useful when you want to get feedback on the structure of your codebase or when your question relates to the project organization.
+It can be used in tandem with the `--files` flag to provide additional context about how those files fit within the larger context of the project.

   ScriptMonkey will analyze your question and any provided files or the directory tree to give a detailed, markdown-formatted response with explanations and code suggestions, if applicable.
 This feature is great for in-depth guidance on code optimization, architecture, or general programming questions.